Participants get a taste of what life is like for Stanford undergraduates by living in campus residences and eating at the dining halls.

 Living at Stanford

-Students will also be exposed to the American college life experience by living in dormitories used by Stanford undergraduates during the academic school year.
-While there will be groups from other countries participating in the program at the same time, the International Institutes will strive to place each group within a single dormitory.
+Participants will also be exposed to the American college life experience by living in dormitories used by Stanford undergraduates during the academic school year.
+While there will be groups from other countries participating in the program at the same time, Stanford Pre-Collegiate International Institutes staff will strive to place each group within a single dormitory.

-Students are assigned to either a single, double, or triple room.
-Students share with another student from the same program.
-A trained staff of undergraduate students live in residence and serve as residential counselors and mentors with the mission of supporting a safe, warm, and inviting residential community.
+Trained residential staff live in residence and serve as counselors and mentors with the mission of supporting a safe, warm, and inviting residential community.

 Dining Halls & Meals